 Elective courses are designed to aid students who wish to make a more intensive study of the Greek New Testament than is possible in the required courses.
-Students in the New Testament Studies ministry emphasis must take 9 hours in this department.
-As part of their 9 hours, students must include two of the following three courses:
+Students in the New Testament Studies ministry emphasis must take 12 hours in this department (exception: BE315 Bible Manners and Customs).
+As part of these hours, students should consider selecting at least one elective from each of the following areas: